yyoyo/UIWebViewTest/readme.md

 Simple iOS app that loads a web page created to ease debugging a `uiWebView`.

+Unfortunately you cannot directly debug [Chrome on iOS](https://developer.chrome.com/multidevice/ios/overview) as debugging hooks are not available in published apps.
+This is the next best thing.
+If your issue reproduces the same in Mobile Safari, you can debug there.
+It's easier.

 You'll need to [install XCode][3].

 1. "Download Zip" or clone this project